Constance Mayer: Biography

-Constance Mayer was born in Chaumont, a town in northeastern France.
-Her father, Nicolas Mayer, was a wealthy banker and her mother, Marie-Angelique Mayer, was a homemaker.
-Mayer was the second of three children and was raised in a privileged household.

-Mayer showed an early interest in the arts and was encouraged in her pursuits by her family.
-Her father was an amateur painter and her older brother, Louis-François, was a professional artist who had studied under Jacques-Louis David.

-Despite her family's support, Mayer's artistic education was limited in her early years.
-As a girl, she was not permitted to attend the École des Beaux-Arts, the prestigious art school in Paris, because it did not accept female students.
-Instead, she received instruction in drawing and painting from her brother and other private tutors.

-Despite these limitations, Mayer continued to develop her artistic skills and her unique style began to emerge.
-Her early works, which were largely portraits of family members and friends, were marked by their delicate lines and attention to detail.
+Constance Mayer was the daughter of a successful government official.

 Mayer painted genre scenes and portraits in her early 20s.
-Having studied with Joseph-Benoît Suvée and Jean-Baptiste Greuze, she adopted a style of soft brush strokes and made paintings of sentimental scenes like that of her instructors.
-Greuze, for instance, his daughters said that "he painted virtue, friendship and innocence, and his soul breathes through his pictures" although more objective opinions were that he painted wounded and vulnerable subjects.
+Having studied with Joseph-Benoît Suvée and Jean-Baptiste Greuze, she adopted a style of soft brush strokes and made paintings of sentimental scenes like those of her instructors.
+Of Greuze, for instance, his daughters said that "he painted virtue, friendship and innocence, and his soul breathes through his pictures" although more objective opinions were that he painted wounded and vulnerable subjects.

 Following the French Revolution's Reign of Terror, society settled into a calmer lifestyle in which miniature and portrait paintings became popular.
 Mayer painted portraits of women and children, family scenes, self-portraits and miniatures of her father.
 She attained a degree of success, exhibited Self-Portrait of Citizenness Mayer Pointing to a Sketch for a Portrait of Her Mother, and exhibited at every salon thereafter.
 At the 1801 salon, she exhibited Self-Portrait with Artist's Father: He Points to a Bust of Raphael, Inviting Her to Take This Celebrated Painter as a Model.
 Sensitive to the viewpoint of women artists, Mayer had her work presented as the student of Greuze and Suvee so that they would be more acceptable to the public.
 She worked in Jacques-Louis David's studio in 1801 and adopted a direct and simple style under his tutelage, but still depicted sentimental scenes.

-Mayer had a close relationship with Joseph Ducreux (1735-1802), a fellow artist and art dealer.
-Mayer and Ducreux first met in Paris in the late 1790s, when Mayer was studying u Jacques-Louis David.
-The two artists quickly formed a close bond and began collaborating on a number of artistic projects.